Check out our new lower rates.

 1. Bachelor and Bachelorette Parties

-Since these events happen in advance of the wedding itself, it’s easy to exclude them from your initial budget.
+Since these events happen in advance of the wedding, it’s easy to forget to include them in your initial budget when saving for your dream wedding.
 But planning for these festivities is crucial, since they can come with a hefty price tag.

 Sometimes the host and guests will opt to cover the cost of accommodations and activities for the bride and groom, but that’s far from guaranteed.